 Barkas replied in the October letters section to what he described as Bockett’s “Somewhat severe criticism of the Stanhopescope.”
 He pled that Bockett unfairly failed to consider how inexpensively Stanhope lenses were produced, and, that being the case, the great variance in quality there must be in such cheaply made lenses.

 Barkas was born into a family that owned and operated a construction business.
 After attaining a sufficient degree of financial independence, he left the family business turning to a public lecturing about his passion, spiritualism.
 Because of his work in microscopy, he proclaimed himself a scientist and, as the headline in the weekly London newsletter The Medium and Daybreak, December 18.
 1885, declared spiritualism was attested to by science.
 Barkas became well known for his public séances, where mediums would communicate with the spiritual world to answer questions from the audience about science.
-Understandably, such methodology was frowned upon by others in the sciences.
+Understandably, such performances were frowned upon by others in the sciences.